Small Business Resources

 As of February 2021, restrictions on businesses have changed in the state of Minnesota.
 View Minnesota’s updated safety guidelines for businesses here.

-As businesses begin to reopen, practicing safe and healthy habits is important.
+Practicing safe and healthy habits in businesses and public spaces is important.
 See the CDC’s guidelines for reopening and cleaning here.

 The SBA is offering several different relief options to help businesses, nonprofits, and faith-based organizations recover from the impacts of COVID-19.
 You can view all options or view a specific program below:

 SBA is currently offering the following funding options:

 - The Paycheck Protection Program (PPP) provides loans to help businesses keep their workforce employed and their business open during the Coronavirus (COVID-19) crisis.
 As of January 11, new applications are being accepted for first and second time borrowers.
 I’m proud to say that I helped write the bill that allows the hardest-hit small businesses to apply again.
 Check to see if you are eligible for PPP loan forgiveness here.